 FIRST WHO GLOBAL MINISTERIAL CONFERENCE

-TB carries a grave global toll, it was one of the top 10 causes of death worldwide in 2015, causing 1.8 million deaths, including 0.4 million among people with HIV.
+TB carries a grave global toll having been one of the top 10 causes of death worldwide in 2015, causing 1.8 million deaths, including 0.4 million among people with HIV.
 In 2015, there were an estimated 10.4 million new TB cases worldwide.
+The public health crisis of multi-drug resistant TB (MDR-TB) continues.
+Although 49 million lives have been saved through global efforts since 2000, actions and investments fall far short of those needed to end the TB epidemic.
 Countries need to move much faster to prevent, detect, and treat TB if they are to meet the global targets.
-This requires multisectoral action across the SDGs.
+This requires multisectoral action across the Sustainable Development Goals (SDGs).

 Who will be there?

-- Ministers of Health and Ministers from other sectors (e.g. finance, social development, justice) will be invited to attend, including from the top 40 highest TB and MDR-TB burden countries;
+- Ministers of Health and Ministers from other sectors (e.g. finance, social development, justice) will be invited to attend, including from the top 40 highest TB and Multi-drug-resistant TB (MDR-TB) burden countries;

-- Leaders of UN organizations , development agencies and regional bodies;
+- Leaders of UN organizations, development agencies and regional bodies; and

 - Nongovernmental organizations, including faith-based organizations, civil society representatives, affected people and communities, as well as academic and research institutions, philanthropic foundations and private sector entities.